Instructions Reference

 <!-- Combining them -->

-Returns a value — any value — without converting it to a string.
-This is the most important output instruction for XSLT 2.0+ and is essential for writing functions.
+Returns a value, of any type, without transforming it into a string.
+This is the most important output instruction for XSLT 2.0+, and it is essential for writing functions.

 #Basic Usage